-To provide a platform that allows developers to build applications, and users to use applications that are
+We can summary Ethereum's objective as providing a platform that allows developers to build digital applications that are

 So how does Ethereum achieve these objectives?
 Ethereum was designed as a blockchain with a built-in ‘Turing complete’ programming language - called Solidity - that can be used to create smart contracts.

 All that ‘Turing complete’ means is that Solidity is a programming language capable of programming for any hypothetical computation.
 Thus, in theory, any computer application can be programmed in Solidity and run on the Ethereum platform.
 This language, therefore, is what Ethereum’s ‘smart contracts’ are written in.